suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 # Sample Questions

-Technical interviews are skill that requires practice.
-We having gathered some sampe questions that we have heard are used, or have been used by community members in hiring.
-These are not the only questions that can be asked but the types of questions that might be asked.
-When using these questions, be sure to understand the question being asked, as well as the answer and try to avoid using "canned answers"
+Technical interviews is a skill that requires practice.
+We have gathered some sample questions that we have heard are used or have been used by community members in hiring.
+These are not the only questions out there, but the types of questions that might be.

+When using these questions try to avoid using `canned answers`.
+Also,  it's usually not about giving the correct answer, but more along the lines of giving a `good` answer.
+A `good` answer is an answer that shows the employers what you know, no more no less, and you can talk about technology and tech ideas.
+Its all about finding out what you know, what you don't know and how you work.

 ## General Questions